 As a principle, if a product or packaging cannot be safely used, repaired, reused, and recycled at the end of its life, the producer should not be making it.
 This is why we work upstream to redesign products so that they are toxic-free, circular, and contribute to regenerating ecosystems instead of parasitising them.

 Preventing waste from being generated by making stuff last longer, repairing it or using packaging that can be refilled and reused makes environmental and common sense.
 Why have these activities declined over the last decades then?
-We focus our work on making prevention and reuse the new normal.” – Joan Marc Simon, Executive Director at Zero Waste Europe
+We focus our work on making prevention and reuse the new normal.” – Joan Marc Simon, Director-Founder at Zero Waste Europe